mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 c
 ```

-After that third `next` call, code in the generator starts being executed again, until we encounter `yield 3`.
+So after that third `next` call, code in the generator starts being executed again, until we encounter `yield 3`.
 So 3 will be the value returned from that call:

 ```js
 const iterator = getNumber();